dell/csm-docs/content/docs/observability/deployment/offline.md

 Multiple Linux-based systems may be required to create and process an offline bundle for use.

-* One Linux-based system, with internet access, will be used to create the bundle.
+* One Linux-based system, with Internet access, will be used to create the bundle.
 This involves the user invoking a script that utilizes `docker` to pull and save container images to file.
 * One Linux-based system, with access to an image registry, to invoke a script that uses `docker` to restore container images from file and push them to a registry

-If one Linux system has both internet access and access to an internal registry, that system can be used for both steps.
+If one Linux system has both Internet access and access to an internal registry, that system can be used for both steps.

 Preparing an offline bundle requires the following utilities: